learn-co-curriculum/dsc-correlation-covariance/README.md

 - $\mu$ is the mean of the data points.
 - $n$ is the total number of data points.

-*While calculating a sample variance in order to estimate a population variance, the denominator of the variance equation becomes n - 1.
-This removes bias from the estimation, as it prohibits the researcher from underestimating the population variance.*

 Following illustration summarizes how spread of data around mean (10) relates to the variance for different variables.
 In general, you would notice that higher variance simply relates to a larger spread of the distribution of observations around the mean value.